Profitec Pro 700 Espresso Machine Review: A Latte Lover’s Dream

 If you do manage to drain this massive tank, you never have to worry about it running dangerously dry.
 The Pro 700 knows to switch off automatically before it can cause any damage.
 The water tank is easily accessed under the top-side passive cup warming tray, and it’s removable for easy filling.

-In keeping with the water management theme, the drip tray is also huge, holding a full liter of liquid.
+In keeping with the water management theme, the drip tray is also huge, holding a full litre of liquid.
 It’s pre-drilled with a drain hole, so you can easily plumb it directly to a drain.
 This is certainly recommended if you’ve plumbed the espresso machine to your water line.

 Underneath the drip tray, Profitec has cleverly added some extra storage space where you’ll find a backflush disc and spare steam tip.
 Hidden behind the drip tray, there’s one switch to toggle between reservoir and plumbing and another switch that turns the steam boiler on and off.
 Being able to turn the steam boiler off if you’re only making espresso makes this machine far more efficient.

 Despite the ample size of the drip tray, there’s still an impressive amount of clearance under the group head.
-If you’re a lover of large lattes, you’ll be happy to find you can fit a cup up to 3.25″ tall.
+If you’re a lover of large lattes, you’ll be happy to find you can fit a cup up to 8.25 cm tall.
 Or, more importantly, you can easily slide in a digital scale to weigh your shot output.

 A few new updates have made the latest edition of the Pro 700 even easier to use.
 The pressure gauges on the front have been switched from white to black, which is nice aesthetically and makes them easier to read.
 A new ECO mode has also been added.
 You can program the machines to automatically turn off the boilers after anytime between 30 minutes and 10 hours to save energy.